sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 <span style="color: brown">Plot → Component ERPs → with component maps</span>,
 which calls the [pop_envtopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_envtopo.m) function.
-Simply press *Ok* to plot the 7 components that contribute the most to the average ERP of the dataset.
+Simply press *Ok* to plot the 7 components that contribute the most to the dataset's average ERP.
 Note that artifactual components can be subtracted from the data before plotting the ERP using the *Indices of components to subtract ...* edit box.
 Press *Ok*.